Yams lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Yams?

-The lysine-arginine ratio of Yams is 0.47.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Yams is 0.47, calculated from 44.50mg lysine and 95.50mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick